quocdat32461997/quocdat32461997/README.md

 ### Hi there, this is datishere 👋

 - 🔭 Currently, I am
-  * researching Deep Learning and its applications in Natural Language Processing.
+  * am interested in research of Unsupervised Learnings and its applications in NLP & CV.
   * **Technical Committee @DSC-UTDallas**, lead explore-ml teams to hold AI/ML/DL workshops. \

-- 🖥  **Objectives**: I want to pursue Applied AI research and engineering careers.
-AI is meanigless if not beneficial at all.
+- 🖥  **Objectives**: I want to pursue AI research career.
 - ⚡ **Fun facts**: I love watching Korean Dramas and TV-shows (Running Man).
 - 🌱 **In free time**: I write tech articles on Medium and jump on road trips.
 I visited 20/50 states.
 - 💬 Ask me about anything, except my weight :))